hpgmiskin/serverless-image-processing/docs/architecture.md

 be invoked as an event from API Gateway, however, there is no easy way to check the status of the image processing.

-### Making use of step functions

-In order to get past the limitations of a single lambda called through API gateway, a step function could be used to manage the state of the data processing.

-Step functions are low code workflows which manage failures and integrate with other services.
-Lambda functions can be defined as a stage within a step function workflow.

 ### Challenges

 1. Abstract the process behind a simple REST API using API Gateway.